garrandall/popular-music-data/tracks/trumpets-jason-derulo.md

 Every time that you get undressed
 I hear symphonies in my head
-I wrote this song just looking at you ooh, oh
+I wrote this song just looking at you oh, oh
 Yeah the drums they swing low
 And the trumpets they go
 (And they playing for you girl)